liguowang/cobind/docs/introduction.rst

 known genomic features (genes, exons, promoters, enhancers, CpG islands) to annotate them.
 Many tools have been developed to facilitate these operations, such as `Bedtools <https://bedtools.readthedocs.io/en/latest/index.html>`_, `PyRanges <https://github.com/biocore-NTNU/pyranges>`_, and `GenomicRanges <http://www.bioconductor.org/packages/release/bioc/html/GenomicRanges.html>`_.

+Overlap two lists of genomic intervals is NOT like overlap two lists of gene symbols; the result of overlapping two gene symbols is binary, while the extent of overlapping between two genomic intervals is continuous.
 Typically, the *percentage of overlap* is used to quantify the overlapping between two sets of genomic intervals.
-Although this has been widely used, such a straightforward approach has several serious drawbacks.
-Without loss of generality, let us assume we identified
-1000 TFBSs for protein A and 10,000 TFBSs for protein B, and we found 500 sites were overlapped with at least one nucleotide.
+Although this has been widely used, such a oversimplified approach has several serious drawbacks.
+Without loss of generality, let us assume we identified 1000 TFBSs for protein A and 10,000 TFBSs for protein B, and we found 500 sites were overlapped with at least one nucleotide.

 - Problem 1: Arbitrary.
 We have to *arbitrarily* define a threshold before doing the overlapping.
 One nucleotide overlap?
 Ten nucleotide overlap? or 10% overlap?
 Is this criterion reciprocal?
 A reciprocal cutoff is also problematic when one genomic interval is significantly larger than another.